House of Taga: The structures

 The prehistoric latte stone pillars (also called taga stones) at House of Taga stood 15 ft high, and were quarried about 4000 ft south of the site.
 The original megaliths consisted of a base (haligi) and a hemispherical cap (tasa).
 When uprighted in spaced parallel rows, it is believed a house was built on top.
 Of the twelve upright stones sketched by British explorer George Anson during his 1742 visit to Tinian, only one remains standing.
 The As Nieves Rota Latte Stone Quarry is believed to be the Marianas origin of the period of these megalith structures.

 Legend of Chief Taga and his house

 Alexander Spoehr

-In his 1957 published work Marianas Prehistory: Survey and Excavations on Saipin, Tinian and Rota, anthropologist Alexander Spoehr noted that the House of Taga had most likely been the central latte structure among eighteen such structures on Tinian.
+In his 1957 published work Marianas Prehistory: Survey and Excavations on Saipan, Tinian and Rota, anthropologist Alexander Spoehr noted that the House of Taga had most likely been the central latte structure among eighteen such structures on Tinian.
 According to legend collected by Spoehr, a 10 ft tall Guam chief named Taga married a Rota woman.
 The chief began the Rota Latte Stone Quarry to carve stone for their home.
 Midway through, he changed his mind and instead built the house on Tinian.